realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 ---
 #### POST '/questions'`

-- Sends a post request in order to add a new question
+- Submits a post request to add a new question to the database.
 - Sample: `curl -X POST http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question": "What is my name?", "answer": "John Adex", "difficulty": 1, "category": 1}'`

 - Request Body: